Small camper trailers that are easy to tow are the next big thing. These are the best small travel trailers that weigh under 2,000 pounds!

 Not only does Dub Box make the absolute cutest trailers, but they also have the nicest customer service reps!
 If I had not found the perfect used camper, I would love to have a Dinky Dub (and at some point I might even add one to my collection and turn it into an Airbnb).

-The Adventure I is fairly basic with a hand-pump sink and space for a portable cooler and pricing starts at $27,300.
+This small camper trailer, The Adventure I, is fairly basic with a hand-pump sink and space for a portable cooler and pricing starts at $27,300.
 The Adventure II comes with a kitchenette (3-burner stove, fridge and sink) and an electric water heater.
 Prices for the Adventure II start at $28,000.

 Dub Box’s headquarters are located in Aurora, Oregon.